infumap/infumap/docs/deployment/raspberry-pi.md

 of running their daemon `cloudflared`.
 Another option is to set up a wireguard VPN between a low cost VPS and your Raspberry Pi and tunnel HTTPS traffic through the public IP of the VPS.
 This is the approach outlined in this document.

-A downside of this setup is the VPS is hardly doing any work, so it's a waste of resources if you don't have something else for it to do.
-I personally use it to host a number of proprietary Infumap data services for non-sensitive information built using [infusdk](https://github.com/infumap/infumap/tree/master/infusdk) that I reference from within my main instance.

-A note on performance: Before I switched to using a Raspberry Pi 5 / VPS IP forwarding setup, I was hosting my personal Infumap instance on a Vultr 2 vCPU, 4 GB [high performance VPS instance](https://www.vultr.com/pricing/#cloud-compute) @ $24 / mo.
-The performance/latency of the
-Raspberry setup is notably better, despite the additional network hops.
+Note on performance: Before I switched to using a Raspberry Pi 5 / VPS IP forwarding setup, I was hosting my personal Infumap instance on a Vultr 2 vCPU, 4 GB [high performance VPS instance](https://www.vultr.com/pricing/#cloud-compute) @ $24 / mo.
+I observe the performance / latency of the Raspberry Pi setup outlined here to be notably better, despite the additional network hops.

 ### Initial Raspberry Pi Setup